 At this point, we’d be suprised if there are any of these seats with the 70 lb weight limit still available.

 The tall shell on the Graco MySize offers a lot of rear facing room.
 At a budget friendly $179 (MSRP) it is also a very affordable car seat.
-The seat rear faces from 4 to 40 lbs or when the child’s head is 1″ below the adjuster button.
-It can forward face from 22-65 lbs, and has a standing height limit of 49″ for forward facing.
+The seat rear faces from 4 to 40 pounds or when the child’s head is 1″ below the adjuster button.
+It can forward face from 22-65 pounds, and has a standing height limit of 49″ for forward facing.
 The top harness slots measure 17.5″.
-It should get pretty much all kids rear facing until 40 lbs, which is the weight of an average 4 year old, and does a good job of getting average kids to booster readiness.
+It should get pretty much all kids rear facing until 40 pounds, which is the weight of an average 4 year old, and does a good job of getting average kids to booster readiness.
 Since it can be used from birth for an average newborn, for many children it could be used from birth until a child is ready to use a booster seat.

 Similar seats in this category (lightweight, budget-friendly, convertible seats)